Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CQ0vc3uRaw8.md

 ### Transcript

-> i want i want to fire nukes at my royal pioneers oof that's hardcore why why would you want to destroy this beautiful planet with nukes not that we're not already destroying it
+> I want I want to fire nukes at my royal pioneers oof that's hardcore why why would you want to destroy this beautiful planet with nukes not that we're not already destroying it